m00se-3/ProtoMapper/README.md

 iterating over it until I have a level that's playable?
 Do I use strings to visually draw my level?

 What about pathfinding?
 How do I know that all the NPCs in my game will behave the way I expect?
-Will I choose the wrong algorithm and release a game that uses more system reources than what is necessary?
+Will I choose the wrong algorithm and release a game that uses more system resources than what is necessary?
 Will I mistakingly place a route destination on the wrong side of an important wall, causing the NPC to get stuck or reveal some hidden speedrun short cut in the level I didn't intend to create?

 Of course, at least from a level design perspective, many of the bigger game engines typically include tools that help you get started